rianwouters/cfn-response/README.md

 This module contains functions that respond on behalf of custom resources you create using AWS CloudFormation.

-The module includes a send method, which sends a response object to a custom resource by way of a ResponseURL, which is an Amazon S3 pre-signed URL.
+The module exports a send method, which sends a response object to a custom resource response to the URL included in the request parameter.

-Any Lambda function using this module stops running after executing the module's send method.
+The callback method is called when the response has been sent or failed.
+If no callback is present, a promise is returned.

 For more information, read the AWS documentation [here][1]